Logan Johnson

-Logan Johnson (born October 11, 1999) is an American professional basketball player for Skyliners Frankfurt of the Basketball Bundesliga (BBL).
+Logan Johnson (born October 11, 1999) is an American professional basketball player who last played for Skyliners Frankfurt of the Basketball Bundesliga (BBL).
 He played college basketball for the Cincinnati Bearcats and the Saint Mary's Gaels.

 High school career

 Johnson attended Saint Francis at Mountain View, California, where he averaged 22 points, 8 rebounds, 6 assists and 3 steals as a senior, leading the Lancers to the Division I Playoffs.

 College career

 Johnson began playing college basketball at Cincinnati, where he averaged 2.0 points, 1.2 rebounds and 0.7 assists in 32 games as a reserve.
-In his sophomore season, he transferred to Saint Mary's, where he averaged 10.6 points per contest and shot 44.1% from the field in 114 games (90 of them as a starter) while getting 151 steals, the fourth more in the Gaels' history.
+In his sophomore season, he transferred to Saint Mary's, where he averaged 10.6 points per contest and shot 44.1% from the field in 114 games (90 of them as a starter) while getting 151 steals, the fourth most in the Gaels' history.
 He was named WCC Defensive Player of the Year, and won the Lou Henson All-American Award.